-The summer months are the most popular time to travel to Amarillo.
+The summer months (June to August) are the most popular time to travel to Amarillo.
 School is out, the weather is warm and many outdoor festivals take place in Amarillo.

 Renting a car is the best way to get around Amarillo.
 Driving is the most popular, and often the only, method of transportation.
 Stop at one of the national rental car companies in the city and bring your driver’s license.
 Most companies require drivers to be 25 years old.
 Some will rent to people who are ages 21 to 24, but charge a surcharge.
-Buses run from Monday through Saturday between 6:15am and 7pm.
+Buses run from Monday through Saturday.
 If you want to grab a taxi, you must book through one of the numerous private taxi companies in the city.

 Get your cowboy on at the annual World Championship Ranch Rodeo, held the second week of November in Amarillo.
 The Working Ranch Cowboys Association (WRCA) hosts the event which features real working cowboys competing in events including wild cow milking, bronco riding, and team penning.
 The rodeo is held at the Amarillo Civic Center.